-The table below summarises the financial position for 2020/21 along with the cumulative position since the commencement of ACCESS activity in early 2016.
+The table below summarises the financial position for 2021/22 along with the cumulative position since the commencement of ACCESS activity in early 2016.
+The Joint Committee is further supported by the Officer Working Group (OWG) and the ACCESS Support Unit (ASU).